Jake Hill (racing driver): British Touring Car Championship

 2013 saw Hill make his début in the BTCC whilst substituting for absent Addison Lee Motorbase driver Liam Griffin at the Croft round of the championship.
 Hill took a Jack Sears Trophy class win in the first round of the meeting.

 Hill joined Rob Austin Racing prior to the final round of the 2013 season at Brands Hatch, replacing Will Bratt and qualifying 10th, scoring points in all three races and outscoring and out qualifying his race-winning teammate Rob Austin all weekend.

 Jake was a BRDC Rising Star from 2010 to 2018, having started racing in 2002 in Cadet Karting, before racing in Ginetta Juniors then rising up to Ginetta GT Supercup.
-As well as driving for Motorbase Performance, Exocet Racing and AMD Tuning (also competed in British GT with AMD), Won four our of four races in Atom Cup in 2014, and in Porsche Carrera Cup GB scored three podiums in four races, Porsche Mobil 1 Supercup at Silverstone in 2015 and in the BTCC before now finally getting a full season with TeamHard.
+As well as driving for Motorbase Performance, Exocet Racing and AMD Tuning (also competed in British GT with AMD), won four out of four races in Atom Cup in 2014, and in Porsche Carrera Cup GB scored three podiums in four races, Porsche Mobil 1 Supercup at Silverstone in 2015 and in the BTCC before now finally getting a full season with TeamHard.

 In 2016 in Team HARD's Toyota Avensis Hill scored points on 17 occasions, qualified 10th at Donington Park, 11th at Croft and Silverstone, Won the Dunlop #ForeverForward award for most places gained at Oulton Park, finished in the top-ten on 6 occasions, finished 6th overall at Croft having passed Mat Jackson and held Rob Collard at bay for the entire race.
 Hill finished 5th at Silverstone and in 'Motorsport News' review of the season was voted 6th by the BTCC Team Managers, based on his performances on a limited budget with an older chassis.
 He also was voted 'HiQ Driver of the Day' at Silverstone by the BTCC fans.

 2017 saw Hill stay with Team Hard, now in a VW CC, impressing with 5 top-ten qualifying results with a career-best of 5th at Silverstone, three points scoring finishes at Oulton Park and Snetterton, taking 7 top-ten finishes and posting the fastest time in testing at Snetterton mid-season, and the fastest lap for Independent Drivers at Silverstone.